whatevery1says/manifest/we1s-manifest-schema-1.1.md

 }
 ```

-## Dataset Nodes

-The standard dataset type in the WE1S project is a collection of text documents (or their derivatives) contained in a `collection`.
-However, it is possible to describe other types of data using the manifest schema.
-For these types of data sets, a Dataset manifest can be used.
-Dataset manifests have all the same properties as `collection` manifests but their paths are not relative to the `Corpus` node.

 ## Data Nodes

 Collection data is stored along different branches of the `collection` node, depending on the type of data.
 The WE1S schema requires the use of standard node `_id` values for each of the data types: